 This high liquidity is primarily due to the futures contracts traded on the German futures & options exchange “Eurex” whose pricing is oriented to German Government securities, which are the only securities accepted for delivery.
 2-, 5-, 10- and 30-year German Government securities serve as the underlyings for these futures contracts.

-The main turnover on the futures market is in the contract for the ten-year Bund future in which more than 195 mn contracts and a volume of almost € 32 tn (market value) were traded in 2017.
-Accordingly, the 10-year Federal bond, which serves as this future's underlying, also accounts for the lion’s share of the turnover in the international secondary market for German Government securities.
+The main turnover on the futures market is in the contract for the ten-year Bund future in which almost 185 mn contracts and a volume of more than € 31 tn (market value) were traded in 2019.
+Accordingly, the 10-year Federal bonds, which serve as this future's underlying, also account for the lion’s share of the turnover in the international secondary market for German Government securities.

 Outstanding volumes of German Government securities